How to Connect AI Assistants to SQL Server with MCP: Step-by-Step Guide

 pip install mssql-mcp-server

-Add the MS SQL Server MCP Configuration to Claude Desktop:
+Once installed, you can link the MS SQL Server MCP server to AI assistants like Claude Desktop.

 {